 Huawei CFO bail hearing to resume in Canada as Beijing steps up pressure

-TORONTO/BEIJING: A top executive of Chinese tech giant Huawei Technologies is due back in a Canadian court on Monday where she'll fight for her freedom with the help of pressure from Beijing against prosecutors' claims she cannot be trusted.
+TORONTO/BEIJING: A top executive of Chinese tech giant Huawei Technologies is due back in a Canadian court on Monday where she will fight for her freedom with the help of pressure from Beijing against prosecutors' claims she cannot be trusted.

 Huawei Chief Financial Officer Meng Wanzhou, 46, was arrested by Canadian authorities on Dec.
 1 at the request of the United States.

+U.S. officials allege Huawei was trying to use the banks to move money out of Iran.
+Huawei and its lawyers have said the company operates in strict compliance with applicable laws, regulations and sanctions of the United States and other parties.

-Separately, Huawei appeared to suffer another setback in Japan, with the nation's top three telcos deciding not to use equipment from the firm and from ZTE Corp , Kyodo News reported on Monday.
+Separately, Huawei appeared to suffer another setback in Japan, with the nation's top three telecom companies deciding not to use equipment from the firm and from ZTE Corp , Kyodo News reported.

-Just last week, sources told Reuters that Japan planned to ban government purchases of equipment from Huawei and ZTE to guard against intelligence leaks and cyber attacks.
+Sources had told Reuters that Japan planned to ban government purchases of Huawei and ZTE equipment to guard against intelligence leaks and cyber attacks.
 Similar concerns have left Huawei virtually locked out of the U.S. market and blocked its access to some others.
 Huawei has repeatedly insisted Beijing has no influence over it.

 In Canada, prosecutors argued against giving Meng bail while she awaits extradition to the United States.

-Meng said that she should be released on bail while awaiting an extradition hearing due to severe hypertension and fears for her health while incarcerated in Canada, court documents released on Sunday showed.
+Meng said that she should be released on bail while awaiting an extradition hearing due to severe hypertension and fears for her health.
 In a sworn affidavit, Meng said she is innocent of the allegations and will contest them at trial in the United States if she is surrendered there.

-China has strongly criticized her detention and demanded her immediate release, threatening "consequences" for Canada if it does not.
-Her arrest has roiled global markets as investors worry that it could torpedo attempts to thaw trade tensions between the United States and China.
+China has strongly criticized her detention and demanded her immediate release, threatening "consequences" for Canada.
+Her arrest has roiled global markets as investors worry it could halt attempts to ease trade tensions between the United States and China.

+Canadian officials already appear to be showing increased caution.
+The British Columbia government on Sunday said it had suspended the China leg of a Asian forestry trade mission because of the extradition case.

+And in Ottawa, the foreign ministry said in a statement on Monday that Ian Shugart - the top civil servant at the ministry - had scrapped plans to visit China as part of a larger trip.

+A government official, who declined to be identified given the sensitivity of the situation, cited logistical issues and said "at no point did the Chinese government say Mr. Shugart could not come to China".

-Speaking in Beijing on Monday, Chinese Foreign Ministry spokesman Lu Kang said it was "totally up to Canada" what those consequences would be if it did not "correctly handle" the situation with Meng.
+Speaking in Beijing on Monday, Chinese Foreign Ministry spokesman Lu Kang said it was "totally up to Canada" what the consequences would be if it did not "correctly handle" the situation with Meng.

 Canada did not inform China "at the first instance" of her detention, despite the two having a consular agreement, and Meng has not been given proper access to medical attention, Lu added.

-China has lodged repeated complaints with Canada about the case, Lu said.

 Meng, the daughter of Huawei's founder, has been held in custody since her arrest.
-Her lawyer argues that this situation is untenable due to her health.
 Meng said in the sworn affidavit she was taken to a hospital for treatment for hypertension after being detained.

 Meng also has sleep apnea and was treated for a carcinoma, lawyer David Martin told court on Friday.